Set up your computer

 Mac operating systems come with a terminal program, called Terminal.
 Just look for it in your Applications folder, or hit Command + Space and type ‘terminal’.
 You may find that other, 3rd party terminal programs are more user-friendly and powerful, like Iterm2.

-We recommend MobaXterm, which offers a rich experience as a full-featured X-server and terminal emulator for ssh connections, the free version is more than adequate.
+Below we will describe the process to install the free version of MobaXterm, which offers a rich experience as a full-featured X-server and terminal emulator for ssh connections.

 To install and start using MobaXterm: